Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 So if you’re expecting to give an Anthony Fauci finger puppet to remind friends and loved ones to wear a mask, ordering early is probably a good idea.

-(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: 8-Year-Old Ja-Kha House Killed In Strawberry Mansion Hit-And-Run, Police Say
+(Note: The author’s wife works at the Unemployed Philosophers Guild.)MORE NEWS: Philadelphia Weather: Delaware River Could Pass Major Flooding Threshold

 Originally published Tuesday, October 19 at 1:04 p.m.
 ET.